-For the past 22 years, Dr. Alvord has developed and refined a resilience-based group therapy model to improve social competence training.
+For the past 25 years, Dr. Alvord has developed and refined a resilience-based group therapy model to improve social competence training.
 She has authored chapters on anxiety and resilience and has coauthored peer-reviewed journal articles on resilience and media ethics.
-She has made contributions to the American Psychological Association's (APA) public education guides on resilience and stress in children and teens (2003-2012).
-Dr. Alvord is the past president of the APA Division, Society for Media Psychology and Technology (2013), and also serves as APA's public education coordinator for the Maryland Psychological Association (2007-2013).
+She has made contributions to the American Psychological Association's (APA) public education guides on resilience and stress in children and teens.
+Dr. Alvord is the past president of the APA Division, Society for Media Psychology and Technology (2013), and also serves as APA's public education coordinator for the Maryland Psychological Association (2007-present).
 Dr. Alvord frequently appears in the media; she has been interviewed by media outlets including Woman’s Day, Better Homes and Gardens, and health magazines, CNN, NPR, Washington Post, USA Today and US News & World Report, and local as well as international TV on topics ranging from stress, anxiety, and social competence, to coping with adversity.
 Dr. Alvord also authored an essay for NPR Health Shots.